Sinotherium: Evolution

-Distribution and Paleoecology
+Distribution and paleoecology

 Sinotherium first appeared during the Late Miocene, occupying east Asian and Mid-Asian regions, but remains dating to the Early Pliocene can be found from eastern Asia to as far as the Kumo-Manych depression of South-Western Russia.
 This showed that at the beginning of the Pliocene (5.3–4.8 Mya), Sinotherium had significantly expanded its range westward.

 Sinotherium is known from Pliocene to Late Miocene deposits of Kazakhstan, Mongolia, and China.

 Reconstruction of Liushu formation ecosystem by Chen Yu.
 Illustration from Deng et al. 2013.

-In China, the species S. lagrelii is known from an age of 7 Ma from the red clays of the Late Miocene Liushu Formation in the Linxia Basin, Gansu Province, accompanying one bear (Ursavus sp.), one badger-like mustelid (Parataxidea sinensis), three hyenas (Hyaenictitherium wongii, H. hyaenoides, and Ictitherium sp.), three felids (Amphimachairodus giganteus, Metailurus major, and Felis sp.), one chalicothere (Ancylotherium sp.), one three-toed horse (Hipparion coelophyes), one deer (Dicrocerus sp.), one giraffid (Palaeotragus microdon), and three bovids (Sinotragus wimani, Tsaidamotherium hedini and Protoryx sp.).
-Of these, the combination of H. coelophyes, S. wimani, and Protoryx sp. strongly support a late Late Miocene age.
-Pollen analysis of the Liushu Formation showed that grasses increased significantly and became dominant, especially xerophilous and sub-xerophilous grasses, along with some broad leaves of temperate and warm temperate zones, suggesting that the vegetation of the Liushu Formation belonged to a subarid or arid steppe.
+In China, the species S. lagrelii is known from an age of 7 Ma from the Late Miocene Liushu Formation in the Linxia Basin, Gansu Province.
+Pollen analysis from the red beds of the Liushu Formation suggests that the unit was once a subarid to arid steppe, as evidenced by a high frequency of xerophilous and sub-xerophilous grasses and lower frequency of warm temperate broadleaf trees.
+Other fauna present in the Liushi Formation include bears (Ursavus sp.), mustelids (Parataxidea sinensis), hyenas (Hyaenictitherium wongii, H. hyaenoides, Ictitherium sp.), felids (Amphimachairodus giganteus, Metailurus major, Felis sp.), chalicotheres (Ancylotherium sp.), horses (Hipparion coelophyes), deer (Dicrocerus sp.), giraffids (Palaeotragus microdon), and bovids (Sinotragus wimani, Tsaidamotherium hedini and Protoryx sp.).

 In Kazakhstan, Sinotherium zaisanensis is known from the Karabulak formation which dates to 6.3–6.5 Ma (Late Miocene).
 It coexisted with four caniforms (Martes sp., Promeles sp., Plesiogulo crassa Teilhard, Indarctos punjabiensis), three feliforms (Adcrocuta eximia, Hyaenictitherium hyaenoides orlovi, Amphimachairodus kurteni), three perissodactyls (Hipparion hippidiodus, H. elegans, Chilotherium sp.), and six artiodactyls (Cervavitus novorossiae, Procapreolus latifrons, Samotherium cf. irtyshense, Paleotragus (Yuorlovia) asiaticus, Tragoportax sp., Gazella dorcadoides).
 The climate that Sinotherium zaisanensis lived in was mild and arid.
 It was a habitat of wide, open steppes.